 Clinging to this mythical self is just like gripping an imaginary object in our hand.
 What does it accomplish?
 It only gives us a headache and ulcers.
 And we quickly develop many other kinds of suffering on top of that.
 This “I” becomes proactive in protecting its interests, because it immediately perceives “other.”
 The instant we have the thought of “I” and “other,” the whole drama of “us” versus “them” develops.
 It all happens in the blink of an eye.
 We desire one thing and try our best to get it; we hate or fear another and work to keep it away; and there are still other things we don’t care about one way or another.

-This doesn’t mean that you are are not in the physical (human) world right now, because you are.
-You can pinch yourself and fell the pain caused by it.
-What’s being said is that moment by moment, the concept of “you” is being created by your ego (mind).
-So loosen that grip on your ego and become liberated!
+This doesn’t mean that you are not in the physical (human) world right now, because you are.
+You can pinch yourself and feel the pain caused by it.
+What’s being said in that moment by moment, the concept of “you” is being created by your ego (mind).
+So, loosen that grip on your ego and become liberated!

 Very basically, Theravada considers anatman to mean that an individual’s ego or personality is a fetter and delusion.
 Once freed of this delusion, the individual may enjoy the bliss of Nirvana.

 Mahayana, on the other hand, considers all physical forms to be void of intrinsic self (a teaching called shunyata, which means “emptiness”).
 The ideal in Mahayana is to enable all beings to be enlightened together, not only out of a sense of compassion, but because we are not really separate, autonomous beings.